-CUTS [9] is a system execution modeling tool for large-scale DRE systems.
+The Component Workload Emulator (CoWorkEr) Utilization Test Suite (CUTS) [12] is a system execution modeling tool for large-scale DRE systems.
 It enables DRE system testers to validate QoS properties on the target architecture during early phases of the software lifecycle.
-DRE system testers-such as the QED team-use CUTS as follows:
+DRE system testers use CUTS as follows:

-- Use domain-specific modeling languages [12] to model behavior and workload at high-levels of abstraction: - Use generative programming techniques [5] to synthesize a complete test system for the target architecture; - Use emulation techniques to execute the synthesized system on its target architecture and validate its QoS properties in its target execution environment.
+- 1. Use domain-specific modeling languages [13] to model behavior and workload at high-levels of abstraction; - 2.
+Use generative programming techniques [14] to synthesize a complete test system for the target architecture; and - 3.
+Use emulation techniques to execute the synthesized system on its target architecture and validate its QoS properties in its target execution environment.

-DRE system testers can also replace emulated portions of the system with its actual counterparts as their development completes through a process called continuous system integration testing.
+DRE system testers can also replace emulated portions of the system with its real counterpart as its development is completed through a process called continuous system integration testing.

-The Understanding Non-functional Intentions via Testing and Experimentation (UNITE) [7] toolis distributed with CUTS to enable data mining of distributed system execution traces to validate QoS properties.
-UNITE can also constructs a QoS performance graph that illustrate data trends throughout the lifetime of the system (i.e., how a QoS property changed with respect to time).
+The Understanding Non-functional Intentions via Testing and Experimentation (UNITE) [11] tool is distributed with CUTS that mines distributed system execution traces to validate QoS properties.
+UNITE also constructs QoS performance graphs that illustrate data trends throughout the lifetime of the system (i.e., how a QoS property changed with respect to time).
+Section 3.1 provides a more detailed overview of UNITE.